angellugo/liri-node-app/README.md

 4. OMDb API keys

 ## Before you begin
-1. Download the code to your machine.
+1. Download the code to your machine from [https://github.com/angellugo/liri-node-app.git](https://github.com/angellugo/liri-node-app.git)

 2. Make a .env file with the following: